arvidn/libtorrent/docs/manual.rst

 a paused state.
 I.e. it won't connect to the tracker or any of the peers until it's resumed.
 This is typically a good way of avoiding race conditions when setting configuration options on torrents before starting them.

+``storage_constructor`` can be used to customize how the data is stored.
+The default storage will simply write the data to the files it belongs to, but it could be overridden to save everything to a single file at a specific location or encrypt the content on disk for instance.
+For more information about the ``storage_interface`` that needs to be implemented for a custom storage, see `storage_interface`_.

 The torrent_handle_ returned by ``add_torrent()`` can be used to retrieve information about the torrent's progress, its peers etc. It is also used to abort a torrent.